Thursday, 23 May 2013

-cat when there is no need to distinguish it from other felids and felines.
+The domestic cat is a small, usually furry, domesticated, and carnivorous mammal.
+It is often called the housecat when kept as an indoor pet, or simply the cat when there is no need to distinguish it from other felids and felines.
 Cats are often valued by humans for companionship and their ability to hunt vermin and household pests.

-sharp retractable claws, and teeth adapted to killing small prey.
+Cats are similar in anatomy to the other felids, with strong, flexible bodies, quick reflexes, sharp retractable claws, and teeth adapted to killing small prey.
 Cat senses fit a crepuscular and predatory ecological niche.
-Cats can hear sounds too faint or too high in frequency
+Cats can hear sounds too faint or too high in frequency for human ears, such as those made by mice and other small game.
+They can see in near darkness.
+Like most other mammals, cats have poorer color vision and a better sense of smell than humans.

 Despite being solitary hunters, cats are a social species, and cat communication includes the use of a variety of vocalizations (meowing, purring, trilling, hissing, growling and grunting) as well as cat pheromones and types of cat-specific body language.